 When it comes to SEO, one of the most talked about subjects is categories vs. tags.
 What exactly is the difference between the two?
 Are tags similar to implementing meta keywords?
 What are the SEO benefits of using categories rather than tags?
 If you pay attention, this particular topic is discussed all over the web.
 However, most of the available information is incomplete or inconsistent.

 Before you can determine which is better to use for your SEO efforts, you have to know what categories and tags actually are.
 According to the WordPress nomenclature, categories and tags are called ‘taxonomies.’
 Basically, their primary function is to sort all your content better to improve your website’s overall usability.

 Difference Between Categories and Tags

-Categories are intended to group your posts broadly.
+Categories are used to group your posts broadly.
 Think of them as your site’s table of contents or as general topics for your website.
-Categories are incorporated to help your audience determine what your site is all about.
-It’s a kind of an assistance of sorts.
+Categories help your audience determine what your site is all about.
 Because categories are hierarchical, sub-categories can be used as well.

 Tags are used to describe the details about your posts specifically.
 In other words, they serve as index words.
 Think of them as the micro-data that’s used to micro-categorize all your content.
 However, tags are not hierarchical.

 For instance, you may run a personal blog where you document details about your life.
 Therefore, your categories could include: Travel, Books, Music, Ramblings, and Food.
 If you write a post about a place you traveled to over the weekend, you will naturally add it to the Travel category.
 You could also add tags like Chicago, Galena, Door County, etc.